Friday-Night-Pro-Mazda-Cup-League/documents/rules.md

 The length of the race will be 1 hour, finishing at 10:30pm GMT.

 #### 4.1.4.
 Default Weather
-SNPM has decided to utilize the "default" weather option with dynamic skies.
+FNPM has decided to utilize the "default" weather option with dynamic skies.

 #### 4.1.5 Fast Repairs
 We will be limited to one fast repair per race.